gagan-iitb/DIST_GNN/README.md

 ./ssh_key_setup.sh
 exit
 ```
-Now go to the container1 and ssh all the other container . please change the ssh ip one by one till 192.168.1.5
+Now go to container 1 and SSH into all the other containers.
+Please change the SSH ip one by one till 192.168.1.5
 ```
 sudo docker exec -it container1 bash ssh 192.168.1.3